-1932: The New York Times reviews the play “Incubator,” which dealt with the consequences of homosexuality in an all-male school.
+1932: The New York Times reviews the play “Incubator,” which dealt with the consequences of homosexuality in an all-male school for delinquents.

 1934 – Lillian Hellman’s The Children’s Hour opens on Broadway.
 The drama is set in an all-girls boarding school run by two women, Karen Wright and Martha Dobie.
 An angry student, Mary Tilford, runs away from the school and to avoid being sent back she tells her grandmother that the two headmistresses are having a lesbian affair.
 The accusation proceeds to destroy the women’s careers, relationships and lives.